 In the summer of 2004 Willie Miller, returning to Pittodrie as Director of Football, brought Calderwood to Aberdeen to replace Steve Paterson as manager.

-Since his arrival in the Granite City, Calderwood has overseen an improvement in Aberdeen's fortunes on the playing field.
+Following his arrival in the Granite City, Calderwood oversaw an improvement in Aberdeen's fortunes on the playing field.
 They narrowly missed out on qualifying for European competition in 2004/05 and 2005/06 but finished the 2006/07 league campaign in third place, ensuring UEFA Cup qualification in 2007/08.

 It was in that season that Calderwood led Aberdeen through to the group stages of the UEFA Cup for the first time.
 Aberdeen qualified from a tough section that included Lokomotiv Moscow, Atletico Madrid, Panathinaiokos and FC Copenhagen.
 A memorable 4-0 win over the Danes took Aberdeen through to a last 32 meeting with Bayern Munich, evoking memories of 1983.

 Despite losing to Queen of the South in 2008 and again to Dunfermline a year later in the Scottish Cup at crucial stages, Calderwood guided Aberdeen to another 4th place finish and a coveted Europa league slot.